justintadlock/series/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds a new taxonomy called "series" to your blog that allows you to link together several posts in a series.
+Plugin that allows you to collect posts in a series.

 == Description ==